Position

 What does a Cable Installer do?

 A Cable Installer sets up and maintains cable systems for homes and businesses.
-They work with various types of cables, including coaxial and fiber optic.
-The installer ensures that cables are properly connected and secure.
-They also test the connections to make sure they work correctly.
-This job requires attention to detail and good problem-solving skills.
+This role involves installing cables, connectors, and other equipment.
+The installer ensures that the cables are properly connected and secure.
+They also test the connections to make sure everything works correctly.
+This job requires attention to detail and the ability to follow instructions carefully.

 View Cable Installer jobs nearby